ccsunlight/county-committee-app/README.md

 ## Changelog

 - feat: parser for district part mappings
+- feat: User can see what part their ED is.

 ## To do

-- feat: User can see what part their ED is.
+- bug: cc member cannont save. sex: `null` is not a valid enum value for path `sex`.
 - bug: Part mapping can be applied if already approved
 - fix: importer not returning CSV validation result message in admin
 - data: Add part to cc lists